fastoch/Linux/Find.md

-- to find all files named "fastoch" inside the root directory: `sudo find / -xdev -name fastoch`
+- to find all files named "yay" inside the root directory: `sudo find / -xdev -name yay`

 >[!tip]
 >we use -xdev to restrict the program to only finding files on the current filesystem

-- to return the number of results for the previous cmd: `sudo find / -xdev -name fastoch | wc -l`
+- to return the number of results for the previous cmd: `sudo find / -xdev -name yay | wc -l`
-- to find all files that end in .c: `sudo find / -xdev -name '*.c'`
+- to find all files in the root directory that end in .c: `sudo find / -xdev -name '*.c'`
 -